LazyGorillaLabs/reposcan/README.md

 **What RepoScan Does Today:**

 - **Basic Pattern-Based Scanning:**
   RepoScan currently scans Python, JavaScript, and related file types for simple suspicious patterns.
 These include occurrences of `eval()`, `exec()`, suspicious imports, and hardcoded URLs.
+These can direct limited attention to higher risk areas of code.
 - **Local and Remote Repos:**
-  It can clone a repository from a given GitHub URL or run checks directly on local directories.
+  It can clone a repository from a given GitHub URL, pypi package, npm package, a remote file, or run checks directly on local directories.
+- **Dependency Checks:**
+  Runs pip-audit or npm-audit on found dependency manifests to report known vulnerabilities.
 - **Report Generation:**
   Results are compiled into a human-readable Markdown report.
 Suspicious files and patterns are listed, giving the user a quick overview of potential concerns.
 - **Logging:**